Cloudbox/autoscan/README.md

 ### A-Train

-Autoscan can monitor Google Drive through A-Train.
+Autoscan can monitor Google Drive through [A-Train](https://github.com/m-rots/a-train/pkgs/container/a-train).
 A-Train is a stand-alone tool created by the Autoscan developers and is officially part of the Autoscan project.

 The A-Train trigger configuration is not required, as Autoscan automatically listens for A-Train requests.
-However, to configure global and drive-specific rewrite rules, you should add A-Train to your config:
+However, to configure global and drive-specific rewrite rules, you could add A-Train to your config:

 ```yaml
 triggers: